 4. Raise capital by asking friends and family

-Raising capital through friends and family is a viable option for many.
+Raising capital for a business through friends and family is a viable option for many.
 According to the Global Entrepreneurship Monitor, 5% of US adults have invested in a company started by someone they know.

 Caron Beesley, a content marketing specialist and SBA contributor, advises that you ideally select a friend or family member with solid business skills.
 She also suggests that you “narrow your list down to friends or family who have faith that you will succeed, who understand your plans, and who are clear about the risks.”